iammatthias/feral-pure-internet/src/content/home.md

 Built using [Hono](https://hono.dev/), [Cloudflare Tunnels](https://www.cloudflare.com/products/tunnel/), and a Raspberry Pi Zero W.

-The Raspberry Pi is powered by an Esprit Paradise solar panel (for now), which barely provides enough power and is supplemented by a small battery pack.
-Ideally the final form will be portable.
+The Raspberry Pi is powered by an [Stealth Cam Sol-Pak](https://www.amazon.com/Stealth-Cam-Rechargeable-Insulated-Compatible/dp/B0DB6LQMKH).
+This panel outputs 10v, so a buck converter is used to step the voltage down to 5v.

 This is an [open source](https://github.com/iammatthias/feral-pure-internet) work in progress.